The Quasinormal Modes and Isospectrality of Bardeen (Anti-) de Sitter Black Holes: The Quasinormal Modes for Bardeen Anti-de Sitter Black Hole

 \subsection{Numerical Results of QNMs}

-Here we use HH method to calculate the QNMs of the Bardeen de Sitter BHs, and study the influence of magnetic charge $q$ on QNMs.
+Here we use HH method to calculate the QNMs of the Bardeen Anti-de Sitter BH, and study the influence of magnetic charge $q$ on QNMs.
 The range of $r_h$ is limited to $r_{h}\in\left[1,100\right]$.
 The specific data are placed in Appendix \ref{appendixC}.
-Fig. \ref{fig5} and Fig. \ref{fig6} show the axial and the polar parts of the gravitational QNMs frequencies for Bardeen Anti-de Sitter spacetime.
-For the axial gravitational perturbation, we only consider the range $\log{r_h}\in [0.4, 0.7]$, to obviously show that as the charge $q$ increase, the real part and the imaginary of $\omega$ will decrease.
+Fig. \ref{fig5} and Fig. \ref{fig6} show the axial and the polar parts of the gravitational QNM frequencies for Bardeen Anti-de Sitter spacetime.
+For the axial gravitational perturbation, we only consider the range $\log{r_h}\in [0.4, 0.7]$, to obviously show that as the charge $q$ increase, the real part of $\omega$ will decrease, and the magnitude of imaginary part of $\omega$ will increase}.
 While for the polar gravitational perturbation, we only consider the range $\log{r_h}\in [1.5, 2.0]$ where the deviations which due to the presence of charge $q$ can be clearly seen.